-Our total capital expenditures for 2010 are currently estimated to be in the range of \$56.0 to \$62.0 million.
-This is up significantly from \$45.0 million spent in 2009 due to improved commodity pricing and cost environment.
-In response to the challenging economic conditions, we reduced our planned 2009 drilling and other capital activities.
-In addition, through our cost reduction initiatives, AFE costs have been reduced by 35% to 40% from costs quoted in 2008.
-We intend to continue to monitor pricing and cost developments and make adjustments to our capital expenditure program as warranted.
+Our total capital expenditures for 2010 are currently estimated to be in the range of \$76.0 to \$81.0 million.
+This is up significantly from the \$45.0 million spent in 2009 due to improved commodity pricing and cost environment.
+In response to the challenging economic conditions existing at the time, we reduced our 2009 drilling and other capital activities until such time that AFE costs could be reduced.
+We intend to continue to monitor pricing and cost developments and make adjustments to our future capital expenditure programs as warranted.

-We believe that our cash on hand and cash flow from operations will be sufficient to meet our normal recurring operating needs and our WCBB, Hackberry, Permian Basin and Grizzly capital requirements for the next twelve months.
+We believe that our cash on hand and cash flow from operations will be sufficient to meet our normal recurring operating needs and our WCBB, Hackberry, Permian Basin, Niobrara and Grizzly capital requirements for the next twelve months.
 In the event we elect to further expand or accelerate our drilling programs, pursue acquisitions or accelerate our Canadian oil sands project, we would be required to obtain additional funds which we would seek to do through traditional borrowings, offerings of debt or equity securities or other means, including the sale of assets.
-In addition, the revolving credit facility under our credit agreement matures in April 2011.
 Needed capital may not be available to us on acceptable terms or at all.
 If we are unable to obtain funds when needed or on acceptable terms, we may be required to delay or curtail implementation of our business plan or not be able to complete acquisitions that may be favorable to us.